Read more

 In recent years, the ABIM MOC program has been the subject of controversy.

 Additionally, in 2015, ABIM announced immediate and significant program changes after the internist community raised concerns that the program failed to keep them updated within their field.
-The following year, the organization’s board of directors voted to not require MOC practice assessments for 2 years, again based on feedback from the internal medicine and subspecialty community.
+The following year, the organization’s board of directors voted to not require MOC practice assessments for 2 years, again based on feedback from the internal medicine and subspecialty community, and made that change permanent in 2017.

 Steven K. Schmitt, MD, FIDSA, president of the IDSA said that, although he thinks every infectious disease physician believes in lifelong learning as a principle and most support continuous learning assessments in some form, “many of our members feel that the current program structures have significant flaws.”